dmaccormac/treelaunch/0.8/README.md

 ## XML Tags
 TreeLaunch uses three XML tags to store tree information: *\<Tree\>*, *\<Group\>* and *\<Item\>*.
 Further explanation of the XML tags and attributes is given below.
-Refer to the XML example above if necessary.
+Refer to the XML Tree File example above if necessary.

 ### \<Tree\> Tag
-The entire tree must be enclosed in *\<Tree\>* tags.
+The entire tree must be enclosed in *Tree* tags.
 No additional attributes required.

 ### \<Group\> Tag
-Used to group several *\<Item\>* tags together.
-It can be named using the required *Name* XML attribute and an optional icon can be displayed using the *Icon* attribute.
+Used to group several *Item* tags together.
+It can be named using the required *Name* attribute and an optional icon can be displayed using the *Icon* attribute.

 	Attribute	Required?
 Info
 	---------	---------	------